dreamtalia/dreamtalia/README.md

 *(but i do like sealand and lithuania :) )*

-i don't usually talk first, but i do love talking and once i stop i cant stop.
+i don't usually talk first, but i do love talking and once i start i cant stop.

 [i.](https://pronouns.cc/@MCPD) [ii.](https://bendrowned.atabook.org)